 My horse is on full livery: am I allowed to go and ride him?

 Yes, you can.
 You may also use the arena at your yard and travel your horse for competition, training and leisure riding.

 Are we allowed to hack out under the current restrictions?

-Yes you can, provided you are following the Government rules regarding outdoor exercise (see point above: “Can I ride my horse?” for more details).
+Yes you can (see point above: “Can I ride my horse?” for more details).

 Can I call the vet, farrier or other healthcare provider out to my horse?